 Addition information is provided below to reconcile profit attributable to the owners of the parent and underlying profit.
-The reconciling items principally adjust for the impact of share of profits and losses of associates and joint ventures (net of non-controlling interests) and related tax, one-off adjustments for the impairment and fair value changes of certain assets and liabilities (net of non-controlling interests) and related tax, unrealized fair value losses/(gains) of current equity investments, as well as the unrealized fair value gain of Convertible Bond embedded derivative component and effective interest expenses of Convertible Bond debt component.
+The reconciling items principally adjust for the impact of amortization expenses of new identifiable intangible assets (net of deferred tax and non-controlling interests) arising from the consolidation of 24% interests of Beijing Tide under common control, the unrealized fair value gains and losses of current equity investments and financial assets, as well as the fair value gain of Convertible Bond embedded derivative component and effective interest expenses of Convertible Bond debt component.

-For the year end For the year ended 31 December, 2021 2020 RMB'000 RMB'000 Profit attributable to the owners of the parent 14,608,412 2,771,086 Share of profits and losses of associates and joint ventures (net of non-controlling interests) and related taxes (12,435,455) (35,893) One-off adjustments for the impairment and fair value changes of certain assets and liabilities (net of non-controlling interests) and related taxes 858,566 (414,187) Unrealized fair value losses/(gains) of current equity investments, net 15,748 (19,978) Unrealized fair value gain of Convertible Bond embedded derivative component (225,357) (88,009) Effective interest expenses of Convertible Bond debt component 109,275 101,511 Underlying profit 2,931,189 2,314,530 Basic earnings per share Underlying profit attributable to the owners of the parent used in the basic earnings per share calculation 2,931,189 2,314,530 Weighted average number of ordinary shares in issue during the year used in the basic earnings per share calculation (Shares) 18,768,649,757 18,800,284,155 Basic earnings per share, based on underlying profit attributable 15.62 12.31 to the owner of the parent (RMB' cents) 15.02 14.31
+For the year end 2020 RMB'000 led 31 December, 2019 RMB'000 (Audited and (Audited) restated) Profit attributable to the owners of the parent Adjustment related to the consolidation of 24% interests 2,771,086 2,761,542 in Beijing Tide under common control: Amortization expenses of new identifiable intangible assets (net of related deferred tax and non-controlling interests) 358,999 358,999 Unrealized fair value (gains)/losses of current equity investments and financial assets, net (29,251) 4,688 Fair value gain of Convertible Bond embedded derivative component Effective interest expenses of Convertible Bond debt component (88,009) 101,511 Underlying profit 3,114,336 3,125,229 Basic earnings per share Underlying profit attributable to the owners of the parent used in the basic earnings per share calculation 3,114,336 3,125,229 Weighted average number of ordinary shares in issue during the year used in the basic earnings per share calculation (Shares) 18,800,284,155 18,811,056,402 Basic earnings per share, based on underlying profit attributable to the owner of the parent (RMB' cents) 16.57 16.61

-To supplement the consolidated results of the Group prepared in accordance with Hong Kong Financial Reporting Standards ("HKFRS"), underlying profit is presented in this results announcement as an additional non-HKFRS financial measure to provide supplementary information for better assessment of the performance of the Group's core operations by excluding impacts of certain non-cash items and the contribution of associates and joint ventures.
+To supplement the consolidated results of the Group prepared in accordance with Hong Kong Financial Reporting Standards ("HKFRS"), underlying profit is presented in this results announcement as an additional non-HKFRS financial measure to provide supplementary information for better assessment of the performance of the Group's core operations by excluding certain non-cash items and impact arising from acquisitions.
 Underlying profit is to be considered in addition to, and not as a substitute for, measures of the Group's financial performance prepared in accordance with HKFRS.

-SIGNIFICANT INVESTMENTS
+SIGNIFICANT INVESTMENTS DURING THE YEAR